 In 1962, living at 1739 East Maiden Street, he signed his mother's Pennsylvania death certificate.
 He died at the age of 73 on Sept.
 22, 1971, in their home at 1739 East Maiden Street, "following a lingering illness," said the Washington Observer-Reporter in an obituary.
 "He is also survived by several nieces and nephews."
 Esther outlived her husband by six years, and passed into eternity on March 5, 1977, at the age of 78.
 They both are interred in Washington Cemetery.

 Daughter Lillian Martha Cain (1900-1951) was born on April 6, 1900 in Washington County.
 She married David Rubin Smith (1895-1964) in about 1917, when she was age 17 and he was 22.
-He was a native of Greene County, PA and the son of Al and Mary (Tharp) Smith.
+David was a native of Greene County, PA and the son of Al and Mary (Tharp) Smith.
 Shortly after marriage, he joined the U.S. Armed Forces and served during World War I. The Smiths had seven known children -- Donald G. Smith, Wilbur L. Smith, Howard Edwin Smith, Ruth M. Smith, Helen I. Smith, Arthur Lloyd Smith and Herbert L. Smith, all born in the decade of the 1920s.
 Circa 1920, when the federal census was enumerated, the family lived on Fayette Street in West Washington, where many of the family had clustered over the years.
+They were members of the Broad Street Baptist Church.
 By 1930, the family had moved to a new home on Maple Avenue in Washington, with David employed as a machinist in a local tin mill.
-Later, Lillian and David relocated to Newton Falls, Trumbull County, OH, with the address of 701B Newton Drive.
+Then in about 1945, Lillian and David relocated to Newton Falls, Trumbull County, OH, and made their home at the address of 701B Newton Drive.
 Lillian was stricken with breast cancer in 1950 and died a year later, at the relatively young age of 51, on Sept.
 15, 1951, in Trumbull Memorial Hospital in Warren, OH.
 Burial was in the Newton Falls West Cemetery.
 David survived his wife by 13 years.
 He died in Warren on July 18, 1964, at the age of 70.
 He and his wife rest side by side for eternity.

 ~ Daughter Ida Belle (Cain) Antill ~